 The 2013 Victorian Decision-Making Principles provide some guidance for clinicians on obtaining consent.
-They state that Victorian hospitals providing care to people born with variations in sex characteristics should provide
+They state that Victorian hospitals providing care to people born with variations in sex characteristics should provide honest and complete disclosure of the diagnosis, risks, options, issues and treatments

-- sufficient time and opportunity for discussion of all options for healthcare and a balanced review of risks and benefits - intensive support, education and counselling during the decision-making phase - standardised, age-appropriate resources for parents, children and adolescents that provide education about sex and gender diversity - information about, and referral to, support groups for both parents/families, and the patient - assistance for parents with informing their child in stages about their condition, and with seeking their child's consent for any medical or surgical intervention - ongoing follow up and referral to psychological support for patients and their parents throughout the patient's life.179
+- sufficient time and opportunity for discussion of all options for healthcare and a balanced review of risks and benefits - intensive support, education and counselling during the decision-making phase - standardised, age-appropriate resources for parents, children and adolescents that provide education about sex and gender diversity - information about, and referral to, support groups for both parents/families, and the patient - assistance for parents with informing their child in stages about their condition, and with seeking their child's consent for any medical or surgical intervention - ongoing follow up and referral to psychological support for patients and their parents throughout the patient's life.

-These high-level principles are explained further in an appendix to the 2013 Victorian Decision-Making Principles.180 In relation to supporting parents in decision making, they state:
+These high-level principles are explained further in an appendix to the 2013 Victorian Decision-Making Principles.
+In relation to supporting parents in decision making, they state:

 Those responsible for providing information to parents should assist them to manage these initial reactions, and create an environment of calm and careful decision making.
-It is important to note, and to emphasise to patients and parents, that a diagnosis of an intersex condition does not mean that a decision about treatment is necessarily urgent.181
+It is important to note, and to emphasise to patients and parents, that a diagnosis of an intersex condition does not mean that a decision about treatment is necessarily urgent.